-"(1) the total value and amount of surplus and excess government property, provided in the aggregate, as well as totaled by agency; and worth. "(b) DATA SHARING AMONG FEDERAL AGENCIES.-Not later than 6 months after the date of enactment of this Act [Dec.
-15, 2006], the Director of the Office of Management and Budget shall-
+"(1) the total value and amount of surplus and excess government property, provided in the aggregate, as well as totaled by agency; and worth.

 "(2) a list of the 100 most eligible surplus government properties for sale and how much they are worth.